CIRED/cape_town_NEDUM_Python/README.rst

 Meta
 ----

-If you find **NEDUM-2D** useful, please kindly cite our last paper:
+If you find **NEDUM-2D** useful, please kindly cite our latest paper:

 .. code-block:: latex